michaelpatrickpurcell/castle-of-magic/README.md

 So, there are eight different possibilities for what will happen when the ritual spell is cast.

 ## Regalia
-The three pieces of regalia are the amulet, the crown, and the scepter.
-The regalia were originally used to control the Monster.
+Three pieces of regalia - the amulet, the crown, and the scepter - were originally used to control the Monster.
 Each piece of regalia was interred within one of the twenty-seven shrines when the Monster was imprisoned.
 Now, the regalia are treasures that the wizards can claim to further their personal ambitions.